mfatkhutdinova/machine_learning/README.md

 # MachineLearning
-Here my works on Machine learning will be presented.
+This repo contains my work in Machine Learning.

 ### Mephi_course
 Laboratory work from MEPHI.
 For study / practice.